The Blue Planet

-The Blue Planet is a British nature documentary series created and co-produced as a co-production between the BBC Natural History Unit and Discovery Channel.
+The Blue Planet is a British nature documentary series created as a co-production between the BBC Natural History Unit and Discovery Channel.
 It premiered on 12 September 2001 in the United Kingdom.
 It is narrated by David Attenborough.

 Described as "the first ever comprehensive series on the natural history of the world's oceans", each of the eight 50-minute episodes examines a different aspect of marine life.
 The underwater photography included creatures and behaviour that had previously never been filmed.

 The series won a number of Emmy and BAFTA TV awards for its music and cinematography.
 The executive producer was Alastair Fothergill and the music was composed by George Fenton.
-Attenborough narrated this series before presenting the next in his 'Life' series of programmes, The Life of Mammals (2002), and the same production team created Planet Earth (2006).
+Attenborough narrated this series before presenting the next in his Life series of programmes, The Life of Mammals (2002), and the same production team created Planet Earth (2006).

 A sequel series, Blue Planet II was aired on BBC One in 2017.